tarwn/lessthandot-hugo/blogs/content/posts/2009-07-06-how-to-copy-data-append-data-into-files.md

 select 13,'abcdefg13',3.43
 ```

 What if you want to use OPENROWSET to insert into a file that does not exist yet?
-Let&#8217;s try it out by changing the name to TestData2.txt.
+Let's try it out by changing the name to TestData2.txt.

 sql
 INSERT INTO OPENROWSET('Microsoft.Jet.OLEDB.4.0',